TaichiHo/kom/README.md

 * Query k8s resources through the SQL() method, which is simple and efficient.
 * The table names support the full names and abbreviations of all resources registered within the cluster, including CRD resources.
 As long as they are registered on the cluster, they can be queried.
 * Typical table names include: pod, deployment, service, ingress, pvc, pv, node, namespace, secret, configmap, serviceaccount, role, rolebinding, clusterrole, clusterrolebinding, crd, cr, hpa, daemonset, statefulset, job, cronjob, limitrange, horizontalpodautoscaler, poddisruptionbudget, networkpolicy, endpoints, ingressclass, mutatingwebhookconfiguration, validatingwebhookconfiguration, customresourcedefinition, storageclass, persistentvolumeclaim, persistentvolume, horizontalpodautoscaler, podsecurity.
 All of them can be queried.
-* The query fields currently only support "*".
-That is, only "select *" is supported.
+* The query fields currently only support "*"
 * The query conditions currently support =,!=, >=, <=, <>, like, in, not in, and, or, between.
 * The sorting fields currently support sorting on a single field.
 By default, they are sorted in descending order according to the creation time.